 Assembly lines, if you’re not familiar with the term, is a process by which things are progressively made in parts or work stations that add on to a sequence until the final assembly is produced.
-It reminds me of the car company Ford, which built their cars using the assembly line in the early 1900s.
-One station was in charge of putting the wheels on the car, the next station was in charge of placing the doors on the car, and so on and so on until finally the car was made.
+It reminds me of the car company, Ford, which built their cars using the assembly line in the early 1900s.
+One station was in charge of putting the wheels on the car, the next station was in charge of placing the doors on the car, and so on and so on until finally, the car was complete.
 But the idea here is that the process is monotonous, ongoing, and straightforward.
 No change can happen or else the car won’t be identical to the others.
-The same can be said for my life (career wise), until I decided I didn’t want to be on the assembly line anymore.
+The same can be said for my life (career-wise), until I decided I didn’t want to be on the assembly line anymore.

-One of the first things I pursued, at the end of 2012, was Reserved.
+One of the first things I pursued at the end of 2012 was Reserved.
 Reserved is a women’s organization that I partnered with my Dad and a bunch of amazing young ladies to build.
 The opportunity allowed us to help and inspire other women.
 But what I didn’t realize was how much this venture would help and inspire me.
-It allowed me to grow in so many ways but I also realized having your own organization is a lot of work.
-At times I was overwhelmed and didn’t want to do it anymore and at other times, I would get so excited by what this organization had the potential to be (look out 2016, we’re coming for you).
+It allowed me to grow in so many ways.
+I realized having your own organization is a lot of work.
+At times I was overwhelmed and didn’t want to do it anymore and other times, I would get so excited by what this organization had the potential to be.
 Yet, when I was feeling defeated by the lack of growth and vision that I had for Reserved, that was not coming to pass, I took a break from it.
 The pressure was getting too overwhelming.
 So I started to venture into other things.

 One day around the 2013 holidays I asked God to allow me to travel.
 Everyone around me was doing great things with their lives, moving into apartments, buying homes, and cars, and I knew I wasn’t really ready for those things as yet, but I was ready to travel.
-I wanted a change for my life.
+I wanted a change in my life.
 Everything was beginning to feel too monotonous.
 The assembly line of life was getting the best of me and I was feeling stuck.
-I prayed and I cried that day and 4-months after that prayer, I was on a plane to Europe, visiting 6-countries in 2-weeks with my friends.
-A few months after the trip I started a travel blog which was my heaven-sent gift from God.
+I prayed and I cried that day and four months after that prayer, I was on a plane to Europe, visiting six countries in two weeks with my friends.
+A few months after the trip, I started a travel blog which was my heaven-sent gift from God.
 Being able to write is a passion in itself, but writing about my travel experiences and people actually caring was a blessing.
-Around this same time I started a fellowship with Travel Noire, which further ignited my passion for travel.
-I followed up my travel blog with the relaunch of my LifestyleByKy blog (which you are probably reading now).
+Around this same time, I started a fellowship with Travel Noire, which further ignited my passion for travel.
+As a follow up of my travel blog, I relaunched my LifestyleByKy blog (which you are probably reading now).
 I absolutely love blogging, connecting with people, being transparent and essentially having people come up to me saying they relate to whatever it is that I am talking about.
 I can’t explain the feeling but it feels amazing.
 I love meeting new friends from blogger communities or supporting fellow bloggers by sharing their articles or commenting on their stuff.
 God was and is beginning to show me, what jumping off the assembly line is like and I love every second of it.

 But it wasn’t until this year that things began to get real for me.
-It started around June when I went to American Black Film Festival (ABFF).
+It started around June when I went to the American Black Film Festival (ABFF).
 My friend kept inviting me every single year, but I didn’t know what it was and had no interest in the film industry.
 This year, things changed.
-I was producing my own documentary on someone’s life, and needed the inspiration.
+I was producing my own documentary on someone’s life and needed inspiration.
 When I went to ABFF I got more than anything I expected.
 I listened as Mara Brock Akil and Salim Akil, as well as Janine Sherman and Chris Spencer talked about their start in the entertainment business, as mere assistants.
 They worked their way up and now they’re running their own successful shows.
 I became inspired by their trajectories, inspired by their stories, inspired by their comradery.
 Mara told the audience, if you want to write you must go to LA, so I went to LA (2-weeks after that) to get a feel for the city and I fell in love.
 I could totally live there, but could I write for TV or Hollywood?
-I went back to NYC and left the idea on the table, but because this journey is a post in itself, I’ll write more about it in an upcoming post.
+I went back to NYC and left the idea on the table (I’ll write more about this in an upcoming post).